Area 2 (Nevada National Security Site): History

 Testing began in July 1946 and was conducted intermittently until 31 October 1958, when President Eisenhower signed a moratorium with the former Soviet Union to stop testing.
 On 15 September 1961, testing at the Nevada Test Site resumed on a year-round basis.
 The Nevada Test Site is made up of 18 sites.

 On 25 May 1953, Grable was fired from a 280mm gun and produced a yield of 15 kilotons.
 Priscilla which produced a yield of 37 kilotons, was detonated on 24 June 1957.
-The Sedan Crater at Area2 was created when a 104 kiloton explosive was fired on 6 July 1962.
+The Sedan Crater at Area 2 was created when a 104 kiloton explosive was fired on 6 July 1962.

 Area 2 was the site of 144 tests comprising 169 detonations.
 Shot "Gabbs" a detonation test, was intended for early 1993 but was cancelled in 1992 due to a pre-emptive stop of testing based around the Comprehensive Nuclear-Test-Ban Treaty.

 The Nevada National Security Site provides historical tours yearly, which include visits to various locations on the site including the Area 2 Gun Turret.